Smart Coupons

 A harmonised validation infrastructure.

-Smart Coupons introduces a coordinated validation model that enables harmonised cross‑retail execution, allowing brands and agencies to scale campaigns across retailers and markets without restructuring underlying operational logic.
+Smart Coupons enables brands and agencies to scale campaigns across retailers and markets without rebuilding operational logic for each chain or country.

-The model preserves full retailer governance at every redemption stage.
+Retailers retain full POS authority at every redemption stage.
 Harmonisation takes place at the validation coordination layer — not at the level of pricing, settlement agreements or POS authority.
-By aligning validation before redemption and settlement recognition, structural opacity is reduced early, preventing reconciliation complexity from accumulating as campaigns scale across markets.

 Consumers complete a validated claim linked to a selected retailer.
 Depending on campaign design, validation occurs through two coordinated methods: